hivemq/Statefull-DataHub-Blog/README.md

 ![](assets/20250502_110115_Mov-avg-v2.gif)

-As shown above, the policy and script will add the temperatures, send to "topicFilter" : "#", to a list containinging a maximum of 6 values and will calculate the average over these values.
+As shown above the policy and script will add the temperature field from the JSON input-data, send to "topicFilter" : "#", to a in-memory list containinging a maximum of 6 values.

+Than the broker based script will calculate the average over these values.

 A moving average is a statistical method that calculates the average of a data set over a specified number of periods, continuously updating as new data is added ans smoothing out peaks in the incomming data.

+The output data will be contextualised by adding a timestamp field.
+Subscribing to the '#" will reveal all the output.

 The HiveMQ broker GUI also gives you great insight into the inner workings of datahub.
-Please check the out to poit your browser to http://127.0.0.1:8080
+Please check the out to point your browser to http://127.0.0.1:8080